University of New Hampshire Wildcat Marching Band: Performance style and instrumentation

-The UNH Wildcat Marching Band is a corps-style band, which means it employs a roll step and other drill techniques taken from the tradition of Drum Corps International (DCI), and has in some capacity since 1965.
+The UNH Wildcat Marching Band is a corps-style band, which means it employs drill techniques taken from the tradition of Drum Corps International (DCI), and has in some capacity since 1991.
 The WMB's instrumentation comprises piccolos, flutes, clarinets, saxophones (alto and tenor, occasionally also baritone), trumpets, mellophones, trombones, marching baritones, sousaphones, and a battery consisting of snare, tenors (sextet), and 5 pitched bass drums, as well as cymbals.
-The WMB has used a pit (front ensemble) in the past, but since 1997, it is no longer standard.
+The WMB also uses a pit (front ensemble).
 The WMB also fields a color guard that primarily uses flags, but sabres and rifles are often used in feature.
 A featured twirler is sometimes also used.

 Organization

 Directors

-The director of the UNH Wildcat Marching Band is Casey Goodwin, a UNH alumna and former WMB Drum Major and Graduate Assistant.
-As Director of Athletic Bands, Goodwin is also the director of the Beast of the East Pep Band, a separate organization that performs for men's and women's ice hockey and basketball games, and the UNH Concert Band.
+The director of the UNH Wildcat Marching Band is Casey Speed, a UNH alumna and former WMB Drum Major and Graduate Assistant.
+As Director of Athletic Bands, Speed is also the director of the Beast of the East Pep Band, a separate organization that performs for men's and women's ice hockey and basketball games, and the UNH Concert Band.
 She also teaches undergraduate courses in the areas of conducting and music education.
-Prior to her appointment at UNH, Goodwin was the Director of Instrumental Music at Marshwood High School in South Berwick, ME.
+Prior to her appointment at UNH, Speed was the Director of Instrumental Music at Marshwood High School in South Berwick, ME.